UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/README.md

 ## Goals

 In order for science to be valid, it has to be reproducible.
-Luckily, this can be easier for computational biology experiments than in wet lab experiments.
+Happily, this can be easier for computational biology experiments than in wet lab experiments.
 This training introduces you to a framework for making sure your future research is reproducible.

 Throughout this training we will be working on the following: